 One of the biggest downsides to this hearing aid is the lack of an IP-rating for water and dust protection, which means removing it for workouts and being careful in the rain.
 In addition, it lacks the advanced convenience features common in more expensive hearing aids, like Bluetooth and smartphone app control.
 It also lacks a telecoil option for use with telephone calls.

-Top Ten Reviews has been reviewing senior care products since 2011 and we've covered hearing aids since 2015.
+We've covered hearing aids for four years now.
 Unlike most of our reviews, our goal with hearing aids isn't to find the best hearing aid, but to be a resource for your purchasing decision.

 I cannot stress this enough, but I am not an audiologist.
 I have extensive experience reviewing the audio quality of speakers and headphones, and I've reviewed senior care products since 2013, but I am not an expert in hearing loss.
 For the best hearing aid, you should consult with an audiologist so that you know what kind of hearing aid is best for you.
 Audiologist can also help with the customized fitting and customized programming, which is an important part of a hearing aid.